root-project/root/docbook/users-guide/Trees.md

 `Nation` is a `char*` branch.
 When drawing a `char*` it will plot an alphanumeric histogram, of the different value of the string `Nation`.
 The axis will have the `Nation` values.
-See “Histograms”.
+See "Histograms".

 **`39. tree->Draw("MyChar +0")`**